-I grew up in Sutton, spent decades telling stories around the world as a filmmaker, and came home.
+I grew up in Sutton and Grafton, spent decades telling stories around the world as a filmmaker, and came home.

 Education is national security.